-We enforce parking restrictions in the York area and take action against people who park in or adjacent to:
+We enforce parking restrictions in the York area and take action against people who park illegally.

 - yellow lines (waiting restrictions)